 - Evernote Essentials

-Here’s how to monetize Blogspot, WordPress, or whatever blogging platform you prefer:
+Here’s how to monetize Blogspot, WordPress site, or whatever blogging platform you prefer:

 - Create a well-researched, easy-to-read e-book.
 Make sure it’s in PDF format for better reading and distribution.